frequently asked questions

 Are senior mums bigger than other class year mums?

 Typically, yes.
 Class year is incorporated into nearly every mum design and very often, the class year is implied by the size of the mum.
 Junior mums are typically larger than sophomore mums, for instance, and senior mums are the biggest of all.
+In addition to size, students at most schools follow unwritten conventions about a mum’s ribbon colors, especially .
+For instance, if the school’s colors are red and black, a traditional sophomore mum might be red and white, a traditional junior mum might be red and black, and a senior mum might be white and gold.
 Learn more about senior mums.

 How do you get a homecoming mum?